RedBearLab/nRF51822-Arduino/README.md

 # nRF51822-Arduino
 ===

 This branch is to provide BLE concurrent Central and Peripheral using Nordic SoftDevice S130 and also provides support for the Arduino IDE to compile nRF51822 firmware.
-This aims to provide fast prototyping and learning the IoT development using the Bluetooth Low Engergy (BLE) technology.
+This aims to provide fast prototyping and learning the IoT development using the Bluetooth Low Energy (BLE) technology.

 This board package add-on also provides BLE API for the nRF51822 SoC to act as BLE Central/Peripheral role designed for SoftDevice S130.